-Dish Network has been promoting their video recording device, the Hopper, which allows viewers to completely eliminate commercials instead of fast forwarding like other devices.
-Aero is a discount TV subscription service which allows people to watch broadcast TV on the Internet.
-Aero allows recording to a remote DVR and likely allows fast forwarding through commercials.
+Dish Network’s video recording device, the Hopper, allows viewers to completely eliminate commercials instead of fast-forwarding like other devices.
+Aero is a discount TV subscription service that allows people to watch broadcast TV on the Internet.
+Aero allows recording to a remote DVR and likely allows fast-forwarding through commercials.

 The Daily Mail stated that an estimated 15%-20% of television viewers often fast-forward through the commercials.
 With the cost of the commercials going up and results going down, many lawyers and other advertisers are left wondering if it’s still worthwhile to advertise on TV.

 For some advertisers which are content to just brand a logo, new commercials are being produced with a design that can be watched up to 12 times normal speed so that viewers who fast forward through the commercials will still see the logo.